 Honouliuli Internment Camp and the U.S. Immigration Station sites each provide for the inclusion and protection of the primary resources, in this case, nationally significant resources associated with the incarceration and internment of civilians, alien residents, and prisoners of war in Hawai'i during World War II.
 Both sites include sufficient surrounding area to provide a proper setting for the resources.
-For Honouliuli Internment Camp, there is sufficient land available for appropriate use and development of the site on parcels that lie to the west.
+For Honouliuli Internment Camp, there is sufficient land available for appropriate use and development of the site.
 The U.S. Immigration Station is located in a highly developed area adjacent to an active port and a mix of other commercial uses.
 Its location, structures, and site arrangement would allow for protection of resources and appropriate public use of the site.